OpenLoco/ObjectEditor/README.md

 # Misc

 ## Settings
-- The program settings file, `settings.json` will be created on first startup in `%APPDATA%\\Roaming\\OpenLoco Object Editor\\`
+- The program settings file, `settings.json` will be created on first startup.
+It is located at:
+  - Windows: `%APPDATA%\\Roaming\\OpenLoco Object Editor\\`
+  - Linux/macOSX: `/~/<user>/.config/OpenLoco Object Editor`
-- This is where the users' object folder paths are saved, and other program data
+- This file is used to store where the users' object folder paths are, and other program data

 ## Indexing
 - When the tool first loads an objdata directory it will scan every file to make an index and save that into `objectIndex.json` in that folder